-This Preaching in Shorts Bible study is on Romans.
+This Preaching in Shorts Bible study is on Philemon.
 Each chapter is read verse by verse with the major points highlighted and discussed.

 You can listen to the study by clicking here